 A large part of historical studies is conducted as applied research.
 Using and interpreting historical data enables historian to construct "usable pasts" as a tool for understanding the present and imagining possible and alternative avenues of future development.
-Applied history embraces methods and practices dealing with identification, preservation, interpretation, and presentation of historical artifacts, texts, structures, and landscapes.
-In one part of our training we focus on material objects in history and their meanings within the framework of heritage and memory studies.
-The other part of the training will encompass a critical approach to the politics of circulation of historically formed discourses of identity and legitimacy in present day society.
+Applied history embraces methods and practices dealing with identification, preservation, interpretation, and presentation of historical artefacts, texts, structures, and landscapes.
+In one part of our training, we focus on material objects in history and their meanings within the framework of heritage and memory studies.
+The other part of the training will encompass a critical approach to the politics of circulation of historically formed discourses of identity and legitimacy in present-day society.
 The two-pronged approach to the complex problem of historical legacy and heritage will fill out the gap in professional training in history and provide a platform for creating interactive processes that link the historical object, the historian, and the public.

-The programme is centered in St. Petersburg, which is a UNESCO World site.
+The programme is centred in St. Petersburg, which is a UNESCO World site.
 St. Petersburg and the surrounding areas are uniquely rich in museums, monuments, cultural-natural and archaeological heritage sites that provide unique opportunities for practical training.
 The history of the metropolitan imperial city and its complex environment provide ample opportunities to study variegated practices of preservation of material legacy and approaches to historical memory studies including symbolic representations of its imperial and Soviet past.

-Although the programme will utilize its location in Russia and will provide respective training on the basis of Russian and Eurasian history, it will not be limited to Russian and Eurasian space and will include the following subfields of area- studies: the Baltic region, the Circumpolar North and the Global South.
+Although the programme will utilize its location in Russia and will provide respective training on the basis of Russian and Eurasian history, it will not be limited to Russian and Eurasian space and will include the following subfields of area studies: the Baltic region, the Circumpolar North and the Global South.

 This innovative programme designed to correspond to the best foreign patterns of teaching applied history which includes a broad range of historical research and practices connected with applying historical knowledge to the contemporary social, political and economic activities.
-At the present day labor market demand for highly-skilled professionals in the field of applied and interdisciplinary history are not met in Russia, CIS and Eastern Europe.
+At the present day, labor market demand for highly-skilled professionals in the field of applied and interdisciplinary history are not met in Russia, CIS and Eastern Europe.
 Despite the fact that the demand for these professionals is high, applied history is professionalizing more slowly in Europe than in the USA, Canada and Australia where its place is to a large extent occupied by public history which includes a broad range of historical research and activities connected with applying historical knowledge in the contemporary life.
-Corresponding to international standards in teaching of applied history as well as standards adopted by professional communities and international organizations (including the International Federation of Public History) this Master's programme seeks to fill this gap in professional training in history.
+Corresponding to international standards in the teaching of applied history as well as standards adopted by professional communities and international organizations (including the International Federation of Public History) this Master's programme seeks to fill this gap in professional training in history.

-Aim and objectives of the program
+Aim and objectives of the programme

 The aim of the programme is to train highly-skilled specialists to succeed in non-academic positions that demand historical expertise or further excel in the pursuit of their academic career.
-The program has a practical approach, offering both traditional, research-related training methods as well as the development of practical tools pertinent to applied history.
+The programme has a practical approach, offering both traditional, research-related training methods as well as the development of practical tools pertinent to applied history.
 On the one hand, the programme is designed to prepare students for work in the public sphere right after graduation.
-On the other hand it produces graduates with a strong research background in preparation for an academic career and trains them in new historical approaches and methodologies to ensure their success when applying to PhD programmes.
+On the other hand, it produces graduates with a strong research background in preparation for an academic career and trains them in new historical approaches and methodologies to ensure their success when applying to PhD programmes.

 The programme has the following objectives: